-The following requirements are obligatory to all IB students:
+The following requirements are obligatory to all IB students

 Extended Essay (EE): an independent, self-directed piece of research, culminating in a 4,000-word paper in a subject chosen by the student.
-At Hasseris Gymnasium & IB World School the process of writing the EE is initiated by the middle of IB1, and the essay is handed in during the autumn of IB2, but already in PreIB students are introduced to the academic method applied when working with the EE.
-Throughout the EE process the student will receive advice and guidance from a supervisor, the EE coordinator, the librarian and the IT counsellor.
+At Hasseris Gymnasium & IB World School the process of writing the EE is initiated by the middle of IB1, and the essay is handed in during the autumn of IB2, but already in PreIB students are introduced to the academic method applied when working with the PreIB Historial Investigation.
+Throughout the EE process the student will receive advice and guidance from a supervisor, the EE coordinator and the librarian.

-- Theory of Knowledge (ToK): a central requirement to the educational philosophy of the Diploma Programme focusing on critical reflections on diverse ways of knowing, on areas of knowledge and the role and nature of knowledge in the students’ own culture, in the cultures of others and in the wider world.
+Theory of Knowledge (ToK): a central requirement to the educational philosophy of the Diploma Programme focusing on critical reflections on diverse ways of knowing, on areas of knowledge and the role and nature of knowledge in the students’ own culture, in the cultures of others and in the wider world.
 In addition, it prompts students to be aware of themselves as thinkers, encouraging them to become more acquainted with the complexity of knowledge and recognize the need to act responsibly in an increasingly interconnected but uncertain world.

-- Creativity, Activity and Service (CAS): the extra-curricular activities all IB students must carry out outside school hours.
+Creativity, Activity and Service (CAS): the extra-curricular activities all IB students must carry out outside school hours.

 These requirements represent the core of the IB Diploma Programme and must be passed to obtain the IB Diploma Exam

-“The study skills you acquire through IB, especially how to work independently, how to handle many deadlines and work under pressure, have been of great benefit to me as I have begun to study at university level.”
-(Kristel Vinter Knudsen – IB Hasseris Graduate 2014)
+The study skills you acquire through IB, especially how to work independently, how to handle many deadlines and work under pressure, have been of great benefit to me as I have begun to study at university level.